BoraVyvorant/eve-fuelbot/README.md

 ## Configuration

+The application takes its configuration from a file named on the command line, or `config.yaml` by default.
+This file contains various secrets, so I haven't included the one I'm using in the repository.
+Instead, `example-config.yaml` can be used as a template.

 ### SSO and ESI Configuration

-The application takes its configuration from `config.yaml`.
-This contains various secrets, so I haven't included the one I'm using in the repository.
-Instead, `example-config.yaml` can be used as a template.

 You need to have registered a third-party application with CCP at <https://developers.eveonline.com>; this will give